AFx3/arduino_fft_spectrum_visualizer/README.md

 - Make sure your Arduino is properly programmed to send FFT data to the serial port.
 - Adjust the serial port name in the script to match your system's configuration.
 - The application will prompt you to choose a filter type and, if applicable, a cutoff frequency.

-By following these steps, you should be able to set up and run the real-time FFT visualization application in a clean and isolated Python environment.